 PHPC pastors and staff have created some resources for you to use during this time of isolation.
 We hope these bring you some comfort and allow you to continue to grow in your faith!
 Please check back regularly as we continue to add new content and ways to engage!

-We hope to offer a weekly rhythm of podcasts, chapel services, video messages from our pastors, and virtual worship!
+We hope to offer a weekly rhythm of podcasts, music offerings, video messages from our pastors, and virtual worship!

 Preston hollow sessions